me701/project-1-kellim521/report.md

 I developed two different unit tests for my code, and would like to add a couple more for project two with different sources for data.
 The first compares a binary file in the .sc2 format used by commercial DMX devices to a file produced by my code for the same frame data.
 The second test uses a function with generates random frame data for time (t), and verifies that when the user enters a this function name and parameters, the two files produced match.

 `rc2_tools.py`
 Finally, I used a slightly modified version of this file provided on Canvas to read frame data from the volcano.sc2 file and store it in an array.
-This array is what I used as a data source for my first unit test.
+This array is what I used as a data source to convert to binary for my first unit test.

 ## Results
+My code successfully passed the unit tests I made.
+It converted the data from a given array of frames and the data from the test function I created into binary that can be used with a DMX device.

 ## Repository
 [Project 1](https://github.com/me701/project-1-kellim521)